paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 This audit does not question whether safety monitoring occurred.
 It examines the absence of verifiable documentation demonstrating that the Plan's **17 numbered strategies** were systematically implemented as enhancements to routine pharmacovigilance.

 **Routine pharmacovigilance** constitutes the baseline, mandated surveillance for all medicines: spontaneous adverse event reporting (e.g. DAEN), signal detection, regulatory actions, sponsor reporting, and international data exchange.
-The TGA clearly conducted these activities during the rollout, evidenced by more than 150 weekly safety reports, 148 safety signals investigated, and 57 regulatory actions.
+The TGA conducted these activities during the rollout, evidenced by 148 safety signals investigated and 57 regulatory actions documented.
+The TGA also published more than 150 weekly safety reports to communicate findings.

 **Enhanced safety monitoring**, as defined by the Plan, means routine pharmacovigilance **plus** the 17 specific strategies, including: